 The Nurinda Underpass is located where Nurinda Rd crosses the BVRT about 2 km from the D’Aguilar Highway heading west in the Harlin to Moore section of the BVRT.

-It’s taken three years, but we’ve finally achieved our goal.
+It took three years and about $15,000 to achieve our goal.
 Searching for the right artists with the skills to do the work in a remote location.
 Seeking permission from DTMR.
+COVID lockdowns.
 Fund raising.
-Grant application.
-Working with the artists to transition from mock-up to the final result.
+Grant applications.
+Working with the artists to transition from mockup to the final result.
 Arranging for cracks in the bridge superstructure to be repaired to prevent water seepage damaging the murals, it’s been quite a journey.

 At times it seemed like we might never get there, but we received great support from the BVRT community who were most generous with their encouragement and donations.